Liphaa/project-projectteam-lulita-PUBLIC/README.md

    - Support for "held" seats (where, after a user selects their seats, they are reserved for a period of time to allow the user time to pay.
 If the user cancels payment, or the time period elapses, the seats are automatically released, able to be booked again by other users).

-**Important Note:** Recording the above information as well as your overall project development experience will help in completing the Assignment 1 tasks too.
-Assignment 1 will be released in the second half of the course.

 Resources
 ----------
 A multi-module Maven project, `project-concert`, is supplied and comprises 3 modules: